Frank Albo

 Frank Albo is a Canadian architectural historian.
-Albi is an adjunct professor of history at the University of Winnipeg.
+Albo is an adjunct professor of history at the University of Winnipeg.
 He specializes in architecture, Freemasonry, and the Western esoteric tradition.
 He is the author of Astana: Architecture, Myth, and Destiny (2017).

 Albo is primarily known for his work on the Freemasonic symbolism of the Manitoba Legislative Building.

 Early life and education

 Albo grew up in the West End of Winnipeg, Manitoba, Canada.
 He completed his Bachelor of Arts degree in religion and anthropology at the University of Winnipeg in 2002.
 Subsequently, he pursued further studies at the University of Toronto, where he was obtained a Master of Arts (MA) degree in Ancient Near Eastern civilizations.
 There he completed his thesis titled Nebuchadrezzar and the Stars: A New Perspective of the Theophany in the Book of Habakkuk 3:3–13.
 Continuing his academic pursuits, Albo earned a second MA degree in Hermetic Philosophy at the University of Amsterdam in 2006.
 His thesis was entitled Ritualist Revival: Fin de siècle Esoteric and the Oxford Movement.
 In 2007, Albo commenced his studies at Peterhouse, University of Cambridge, culminating in the attainment of his Master of Philosophy degree in the history of art in 2008 with the thesis, Charles Robert Cockerell and his Theories of Gothic Proportions from his Lectures at the Royal Academy.
 In 2012, Albo completed his academic journey at the University of Cambridge, earning a Doctor of Philosophy degree in the history of architecture with the thesis, Freemasonry and the Nineteenth-Century British Gothic Revival.